 The application deadline for general admission is April 1.
 If spaces are still available after this date, additional applications will be reviewed.

-The Graduate Record Exam is required (the Medical College Admission Test or Dental Admission Test is also accepted).
+The Graduate Record Exam is required (the Medical College Admission Test is also accepted).

 To apply, complete the Online Graduate Application via the Graduate School.